 Getting your very own car for the first time can be exciting, and with new beginnings like these it is prudent to start off right.
 Let's take a look at some tips for getting and understanding your auto insurance when you are a first time car owner in Canada.

-- Related Read: Twelve Common Myths About Auto Insurance
+- Related Read: 18 Myths About Car Insurance

 Auto insurance is the mandatory